 The profile types refer to how far the implants will project forward.
 What is now considered a moderate profile used to be the only shape available, and it’s still the most commonly chosen.
 Other profiles can be good for women of differing body shapes, though.
-A woman with a wider ribcage, for instance, might be better suited by a low-profile implant that will take the same volume of implant but spread it a bit wider across the chest.
+A woman with a wider ribcage, for instance, might be better suited by a low-profile implant that will take the same volume of the implant but spread it a bit wider across the chest.

 Will I be able to get exactly the results I want?

 Everybody is shaped a bit differently, which means that identical implants placed in the exact same way will look quite different on different women.
 This can be disappointing if your ideal body is a type very different from your own natural shape.
 For those patients who have realistic expectations, though, results are typically very much in line with what is discussed at their consultations.